 Did you know that Durham College (DC) has launched a new mobile app for prospective international students?
 Designed to streamline communication between the college and international students, The Durham Assist app provides international students with relevant, comprehensive information about studying in Canada and the DC student experience!
 Read more here.

 Fanshawe College was pleased to welcome a new Dean, Faculty of Arts, Media and Design.
 Stephen Patterson took on the new role effective April 2, 2018 after holding various positions at the college since 2003.

-CICan Leadership Institute for Leaders in International (Offered in English)
+CICan Leadership Institute for Emerging Leaders in Applied Research and Innovation (Offered in English)

 Registration for CICan’s 2018 Conference is currently open.
 Click here for more information and to register.
 There are already over 800 participants registered!